kroy-the-rabbit/dnsgui/README.md

 Currently there is no way to delete a zone, just hostnames via the red "X".
 Manually loading up the `unbound.sqlite3` database in the sqlite3 cli and deleting the record is the only way to remove a full zone.

+Removing the .sqlite3 database will reset all zones and cause the database to be recreated.

 ### Security Considerations

 This app is designed to be protected as management.